General

 Ensure you prepare the require support documents and any optional support materials ahead of the program closing date, so you have everything prepared for the submission of your application.

-How much detail should I provide in the Project Management Timeline?
+How much detail should I provide in the Project Management Timeline (Projects focus area only)?

-The Project Management Timeline is an opportunity to step out your creative process.
-Your project should be a detailed overview of your project, including a summary of:
+The Project Management Timeline is an opportunity to provide a breakdown of your creative process.
+Your project should be a detailed overview of your project, including a summary of;

-To help guide you on how to draft a project management timeline, we have created a project management timeline reference tool.
+To help guide you on how to draft a Project Management Timeline, we have created a reference tool.
 This can be found on the Creative Projects Fund program page.

 What is an auspice?